deathworlders/online/content/books/deathworlders/chapter-16-firebird.md

 He had spent hours working through the stack of music left for him, swiftly discarding some, enthralled by others.
 There was one, however, that he kept coming back to.

-*♪♫"Freude, schöner Götterfunken, Tochter aus Elysium, Wir betreten feuertrunken, Himmlische, dein Heiligtum!”♫♪*
+*♪♫"Freude, schöner Götterfunken, Tochter aus Elysium, Wir betreten feuertrunken, Himmlische, dein Heiligtum!"♫♪*

 He was humming along when there was a loud knock on the door.